Ed Penhoet, Ph.D. ChairmanView Bio

-David Baltimore has served as a member of our board of directors since June 2008.
+David Baltimore, Ph.D. has served as a member of our Board since June 2008.
 Dr. Baltimore is the former president of the California Institute of Technology, where he served from October 1997 to October 2006.
-Since January 2007, he has served as a scientific partner to the venture capital firm, The Column Group, LP, and from March 2004 to March 2011, he was a director of the Swiss investment company BB Biotech.
+Since January 2007, he has served as a Science Partner of the venture capital firm, The Column Group, and from March 1994 to March 2011, he was a director of the Swiss investment company, BB Biotech.
 From February 2007 to February 2009, he served as the president and chair of the American Association of the Advancement of Science and was most recently named Riken Honorary Fellow.
 In 1975 he was awarded the Nobel Prize in Physiology or Medicine for his research into viral replication that provided the key to understanding the life cycle of retroviruses.
 Dr. Baltimore presently serves on the board of directors of Amgen, Inc. and Regulus Therapeutics Inc., each of which is a public biopharmaceutical company.
 Dr. Baltimore received a B.A. from Swarthmore College and a Ph.D. from The Rockefeller University.
-He is also a member of numerous scientific advisory boards, including that of Regulus Therapeutics Inc. We believe that Dr. Baltimore’s experience in the venture capital industry and serving as a director of other publicly traded and privately held life science companies gives him the qualifications, skills and financial expertise to serve on our board of directors.
+He is also a member of numerous scientific advisory boards, including that of Regulus Therapeutics Inc.

-Franklin Berger has served as a member of our board of directors since March 2014.
+Franklin Berger has served as a member of our Board since March 2014.
 Mr. Berger worked at Sectoral Asset Management as a founder of the small-cap focused NEMO Fund from January 2007 through June 2008.
 From May 1998 to March 2003, he served at J.P.
 Morgan Securities, most recently as Managing Director, Equity Research and Senior Biotechnology Analyst.
 Previously, Mr. Berger served in similar capacities at Salomon Smith Barney and Josephthal & Co.
-Mr. Berger also serves on the boards of directors of BELLUS Health, Inc. and Five Prime Therapeutics, Inc., each of which is a public biotechnology company.
-Mr. Berger previously served as a member of the board of directors of Aurinia Pharmaceuticals, Inc., a public biopharmaceutical company, and Emisphere Technologies, Inc., BioTime, Inc. and VaxGen, Inc., each of which were public biopharmaceutical companies during Mr. Berger’s service as a director.
+Mr. Berger also serves on the boards of directors of BELLUS Health, Inc., ESSA Pharma, Inc., Five Prime Therapeutics, Inc., Tocagen Inc. and Proteostasis Therapeutics, Inc., each of which is a public biotechnology company.
+Mr. Berger previously served as a member of the boards of directors of Seattle Genetics, Inc., Aurinia Pharmaceuticals, Inc., Emisphere Technologies, Inc., BioTime, Inc. and VaxGen, Inc., each of which were public biotechnology or biopharmaceutical companies during Mr. Berger’s service as a director.
 Mr. Berger received a B.A. in International Relations and an M.A. in International Economics both from Johns Hopkins University and an M.B.A. from the Harvard Business School.
-Mr. Berger’s financial background and experience as an equity analyst in the biotechnology industry combined with his experience serving on the boards of directors of multiple public companies is important to our strategic planning and financing activities and give him the qualifications, skills and financial expertise to serve on our board of directors.

 Lewis ColemanView Bio

-Lewis Coleman has served as a member of our board of directors since March 2015.
-Mr. Coleman was appointed as President of DreamWorks Animation SKG, Inc. in December 2005 and served as Chief Financial Officer beginning March 2007 until his appointment as Vice Chairman in July 2014.
+Lewis Coleman has served as a member of our Board since March 2015.
+Mr. Coleman was President of DreamWorks Animation SKG, Inc. beginning in December 2005 and served as Chief Financial Officer beginning March 2007 until his appointment as Vice Chairman in July 2014.
 In addition, Mr. Coleman was a member of the board of directors of DreamWorks Animation from October 2004 until December 2005, and again from December 2006 until January 2015.
 Mr. Coleman served on the board of directors of Northrop Grumman Corporation from 2001 until November 2012 and as lead independent director and non-executive Chairman from January 2010 until July 2011.
 He was the President of the Gordon and Betty Moore Foundation from its founding in November 2000 to December 2004.
 Prior to that, Mr. Coleman was employed by Banc of America Securities, formerly known as Montgomery Securities, where he was a Senior Managing Director from 1995 to 1998 and Chairman from 1998 to 2000.
 Before he joined Montgomery Securities, Mr. Coleman spent ten years at the Bank of America and Bank of America Corporation where he held roles as the Head of Capital Markets, Head of the World Banking Group, and Vice Chairman of the board and Chief Financial Officer.
 He spent the previous thirteen years at Wells Fargo Bank where his positions included Head of International Banking, Chief Personnel Officer and Chairman of the Credit Policy Committee.
 He received a B.A. in economics from Stanford University.
-He is a fellow of the National Academy of Arts and Sciences and a member of the Board of Global Crop Diversity Trust, a UN Chartered Non-Profit organization.
-He also serves on the board of directors of DCI, LLC, a private fund management company, and is Chairman of the board of eBond Advisors, a private financial technology company.
-Mr. Coleman’s extensive banking and financial experience and board and executive leadership skills with multiple public and private companies gives him the qualifications, skills and financial expertise to serve on our board of directors.
+Mr. Coleman is a fellow of the National Academy of Arts and Sciences and was previously a member of the board of directors of Global Crop Diversity Trust, a UN Chartered Non-Profit organization.
+He also serves on the board of directors of Rubicon Project, Inc., a public technology company, DCI, LLC, a private fund management company, and Vista Capital Advisors, a private financial technology company.

 Susan L. Kelley, M.D.View Bio

-Carlos Paya joined Immune Design in May 2011 as our President, Chief Executive Officer and director.
-He previously served as President of Elan Corporation, a pharmaceutical corporation, which was acquired by Perrigo Company, from November 2008 to April 2011.
+Carlos Paya, M.D., Ph.D. joined Immune Design in May 2011 as our President, Chief Executive Officer and member of our Board.
+Beginning March 2017, he also serves on the board of Fluidigm Corporation, a public life sciences technology and tools company.
+Dr. Paya was previously the President of Elan Corporation, a pharmaceutical corporation, which was acquired by Perrigo Company, from November 2008 to April 2011.
 Before joining Elan Corporation, Dr. Paya was at Eli Lilly & Company, a pharmaceutical corporation, from September 2001 to November 2008, as Vice President, Lilly Research Laboratories.
 From January 1991 to August 2001, Dr. Paya was Professor of Medicine, Immunology, and Pathology, and Vice Dean of the Clinical Investigation Program at the Mayo Clinic in Rochester, Minnesota.
 He received his M.D. and Ph.D. degrees from the University of Madrid and underwent postdoctoral training at the Institute Pasteur, Paris, France.

-William Ringo has served as a member of our board of directors since February 2014.
-Mr. Ringo is a senior advisor to Barclays Healthcare Group and a strategic advisor to Sofinnova Ventures, where he has served since June 2010 and June 2010, respectively.
-From April 2008 until his retirement in April 2010, Mr. Ringo was Senior Vice President of Business Development, Strategy and Innovation at Pfizer Inc., a publicly traded pharmaceutical company, and was responsible for guiding Pfizer’s overall strategic planning and business development activities.
+William Ringo has served as a member of our Board since February 2014.
+Mr. Ringo was a senior advisor to Barclays Healthcare Group and a strategic advisor to Sofinnova Ventures, each from June 2010 until December 2015.
+From April 2008 until his retirement in April 2010, Mr. Ringo was Senior Vice President of Business Development, Strategy and Innovation at Pfizer Inc., a public pharmaceutical company, and was responsible for guiding Pfizer’s overall strategic planning and business development activities.
 Prior to joining Pfizer, he served as an executive in residence at Warburg Pincus and Sofinnova Ventures.
-From August 2004 to April 2006, Mr. Ringo was President and Chief Executive Officer of Abgenix, Inc., a biotechnology firm focused on developing human antibodies as agents to treat cancer and other serious diseases.
+From August 2004 to April 2006, Mr. Ringo was President and Chief Executive Officer of Abgenix, Inc., a public biotechnology company.
 Mr. Ringo began his career at Eli Lilly & Company in 1973 and during his 28-year tenure he held a number of senior positions, including Product Group President for Oncology and Critical Care, President of Internal Medicine Products, President of the Infectious Diseases Business Unit and Vice President of Sales and Marketing for U.S. Pharmaceuticals.
-He retired from Lilly in February 2001.
-From March 2001 to December 2007, he served on various boards of directors, including Encysive Pharmaceuticals, Inc., Inspire Pharmaceuticals, Inc. and InterMune, Inc. where he was the non-executive chairman of the board of directors after serving as interim Chief Executive Officer from June 2003 to September 2003.
-He also serves on the board of directors of BioCrossroads, a public-private collaboration of corporate, university, government and entrepreneurial leaders that supports Indiana’s life sciences research and corporate strengths in life sciences while encouraging business development in the region.
+Mr. Ringo also serves on the boards of directors of Five Prime Therapeutics, Inc., Dermira, Inc. and Assembly Biosciences, Inc., each of which is a public biotechnology or biopharmaceutical company.
+Mr. Ringo previously served on the board of directors of Onyx Pharmaceuticals, Inc., Sangamo BioSciences, Inc., Encysive Pharmaceuticals, Inc., Inspire Pharmaceuticals, Inc. and InterMune, Inc. He also serves on the board of directors of the Indiana University Health Foundation.
 He received a B.S. in business administration and an M.B.A. from the University of Dayton.
-We believe that Mr. Ringo’s experience in the venture capital industry, serving as an executive and director of other publicly traded and privately held life science companies, gives him the qualifications, skills and financial expertise to serve on our board of directors.